Phasm22/marketMan/README.md

 ./marketman service install && ./marketman service start
 ```

-**🎯 You now have a production-ready system with rich visual notifications and professional dashboard views - like having your own hedge fund analysis team!**
+**🎯 You now have a production-ready system with rich visual notifications and professional coaching insights - like having your own hedge fund analysis team!**